beatricedaniel/pokewatch/README.md

 ### Kubernetes Deployment

-PokeWatch microservices can be deployed to Kubernetes for scalability and high availability.
+PokeWatch API can be deployed to Kubernetes (Minikube for local development, K3s for remote VM) for scalability and high availability.

 #### Quick Start
 ```bash